avysotskaya/gherkin-lint/README.md

 ## Rule Configuration
 The not-configurable rules are turned on by default and cannot be turned off.
 Configurable rules can be customized using a [file](#configuration-file).

 The configurable rules are off by default.
-To turn them on, you will need to create a json file, where you specify the name of each rule and its desired state (which can be "on" or "off").
-Eg:
+To turn them on, you will need to create a json file, where you specify the name of each rule and its desired state (which can be `error`, `warn` or `off`).
+E.g.,
 ```
 {
-  "no-unnamed-features": "on"
+  "no-unnamed-features": "error"
 }
 ```
 will turn on the `no-unnamed-features` rule.